AVS Testing and Certification Process

 Alexa customers expect a high-quality and consistent experience across all products.
 The Amazon testing and certification process ensures your product meets user expectations before you ship.

 Product testing has two phases:

-- Amazon certification testing – Amazon tests your device for certification.
+- Amazon certification testing – Amazon or an Authorized Third-Party Lab tests your device for certification.